Home Uses

 Nevertheless, it is essential to remember that hydrogen peroxide should not be used in strong concentrations and must always be mixed with water before use.
 To make hydrogen peroxide and salt rinse, follow these steps:

-1. Mix 1/4 cup of 3% hydrogen peroxide with a teaspoon of salt and a cup of warm water in a glass or a small container.
+1. Mix 1/4 cup of 3% hydrogen peroxide with 1/2 teaspoon of salt and 1/4 cup of warm water in a glass or a small container.
+This ends up with the hydrogen peroxide concentration at 1.5%, which is the recommended amount for a mouth rinse.
+If you have some other concentration of hydrogen peroxide available, you will need to do math :(

 2. Stir the mixture until the salt is completely dissolved.

-Before doing a full mouth rinse with hydrogen peroxide, it’s prudent to test the solution on a small area of your body and observe any reactions.
+Before doing a full mouth rinse with hydrogen peroxide, it’s prudent to test the solution on a small area of your body or touch a drop to your lips and observe any reactions.
 This is important since some people may experience irritation or sensitivity when using this product.

-1. Mix a few drops of tea tree oil ( usually 3-4 drops) with a teaspoon of salt and a cup of warm water in a glass or a small container.
+1. Mix a few drops of clove oil (usually 2-3 drops) with a teaspoon of salt and a cup of warm water in a glass or a small container.

 2. Stir the mixture until the salt is completely dissolved.

-Just remember, prolonged use of clove essential oil can be detrimental to the gums and oral mucosa, so it is not recommended.
+Just remember, prolonged use of clove essential oil can be detrimental to the gums and oral mucosa, so it is not recommended to make this rinse your daily one.

 Salt and Lemon